-Helsinki public transport system is comprehensive and efficient.
-It boasts diverse travel options, including buses, trams, ferries, metros, trains, and taxis.
+Helsinki’s public transport system is comprehensive and efficient.
+It offers a diverse range of travel options, including buses, trams, ferries, metros, trains, and taxis.
 One can easily reach almost every corner of Helsinki by taking Helsinki’s public transport.
 The extensive coverage and reliable service aim to provide you with an enjoyable and convenient commuting experience.
 The price level is moderate, and you can save on the costs with the right ticket types.

-The public transport is mainly operated by Helsinki Regional Transport Authority (HSL), but a few private companies also operate some of the ferries to nearby islands.
-The same ticket is valid for all HSL transport modes, but private operators have their own ticketing systems.
-Especially when heading to the popular Suomenlinna Island, make sure to check who operates the ferry before boarding and that you have the correct ticket.
+Helsinki Regional Transport Authority (HSL) mainly operates public transport, but a few private companies also operate some ferries to nearby islands.
+The same ticket is valid for all HSL transport modes; however, private operators have their ticketing systems.
+Especially when heading to the popular Suomenlinna Island, check who operates the ferry before boarding and that you have the correct ticket.

-HSL does not only serve the Helsinki region but also the neighbouring cities Vantaa, Espoo and Kauniainen.
+HSL serves the Helsinki region and the neighbouring cities of Vantaa, Espoo, and Kauniainen.
 HSL has divided the public transport network into zones, so your ticket must include the necessary zones to travel legally.
 Travelling without a valid ticket results in a penalty of up to 80 euros.

 Buses